dgaydukov/cert-aws/sa/files/sa.md

 If your organization use IdP compatible with SAML (like AD) you don't need to write any code, just enable SAML access to management console.
 To get aws console url you should:
 * validate that user is authenticated within your system
-* call one of STS (Security Token Service) api to get temporary credentials (you can call either global or regional endpoint, in case of regional - you can reduce latency, if you use sdk endpoint is determined automatically):
+* call one of sts api to get temporary credentials (you can call either global or regional endpoint, in case of regional - you can reduce latency, if you use sdk endpoint is determined automatically):
     * AssumeRole (recommended) - assume iam role.
 DurationSeconds - specify time from 15 min - max session duration setting for the role.
 There are 3 types:
         * AssumeRole - get temporary credentials for existing IAM user
         * AssumeRoleWithWebIdentity - get temporary credentials for user who authenticated through a public IdP (Amazon/Facebook/Google/Cognito), take a look at `sa/cloudformation/cognito-iam.yml`